ibm-cloud-docs/netezza/data_lakehouse/ingesting_datalakehouse.md

 ```
 {: codeblock}

-You are now connected to database system.
+You are now connected to database system. **DRAFT COMMENT: \c system in the command to be changed per Mike DeRoy.**

 ## 2. Run a CTAS query with a cross database select on the datalake database.schema.table.
 {: #runctas_dlh}